OgooNnamah/Retail-store-sales-analysis/README.md

 # Recommendation

+# Final Notes
-# Thank you for reading
+Thank you for reading